0u4/soundgrail-website-app/pages/app/modules/tools/chord-progression-generator.md

       <h5 class="c-card__title">About the Chord Progression Generator</h5>
       <p>Discover random musical ideas and get inspiration for new songs and productions with this handy chord progression generator!</p>

-      <p>Once you find a chord progression you like, you can click the Save button to export the MIDI of the chord progression generator straight to your computer and into your DAW.
+      <p>Once you find a chord progression you like, you can click the Save button to export the MIDI of the chord progression generator straight to your computer and into your <a href="https://www.soundbrenner.com/blog/best-daws-for-producing-music/">DAW</a>.
     </div>

     <div class="mb-3">